Although comprising a mere 1.4 kilograms of the total body weight, the brain is the most indispensable, complex, and active part of the human body.

 Some of the significant advantages of incorporating EMDR as part of one’s treatment process are as follows:

 - Changing the Direction of Thoughts: It is rightly said that a lot depends on our reaction to an event.
 While traumatic incidents can be harrowing and their effects long-lasting, changing one’s feelings and emotions towards the incident can help one move on and turn a new leaf.
-EMDR encourages trauma-affected individuals to consider the event from a different perspective, thus reducing the impact of such incidents in their minds.
+EMDR therapy encourages trauma-affected individuals to consider the event from a different perspective, thus reducing the impact of such incidents in their minds.

-- Controlling Physical Reactions to the Painful Memory: EMDR not only manages the mental and emotional repercussions of the event but also helps to control the physiological sensations associated with it, including increased heart rate, sweating, abdominal pain etc.
+- Controlling Physical Reactions to the Painful Memory: EMDR treatment not only manages the mental and emotional repercussions of the event but also helps to control the physiological sensations associated with it, including increased heart rate, sweating, abdominal pain etc.

-- Providing Resolution and Closure: EMDR helps patients face their negative thoughts and traumatic memories head-on and resolve these in the person’s mind.
+- Providing Resolution and Closure: EMDR treatment helps patients face their negative thoughts and traumatic memories head-on and resolve these in the person’s mind.
 It helps them accept their emotional vulnerabilities, attain closure on such memories, and move ahead in their lives without feeling guilty.

-While EMDR is extremely useful for individuals having painful thoughts and debilitating memories of traumatic events, it is effective only when carried out skillfully by experienced professionals.
+While eye movement treatment is extremely useful for individuals having painful thoughts and debilitating memories of traumatic events, it is effective only when carried out skillfully by experienced professionals.
 At Safe House, our psychologists are highly qualified and experienced in administering EMDR to patients dealing with various disorders and conditions.
 We carry out the process in well-controlled environments and take care to steadily progress in therapy without overwhelming the patient.

 Are you troubled by a traumatic event or grappling with an addiction or psychological condition?
 We are here for you – connect with us, pour your heart out, and allow us to guide you towards the light at the end of the tunnel.